kent-map/chirpy/_posts/2025-03-09-20c-cumming-biography.md

 Other Kent writers of tales about horses and ponies include Marion Stapylton Pares (pseud.
 Judith Campbell), author of _Family Pony_ and Gillian Baxter who wrote _Horses and Heather_.

-This article was published: 9 March 2025.
 Illustrations from the Westerham Hill Horse Show of 1926 have been used to add colour to the piece, but these are not linked to Primrose Cumming.

 {% include embed/image.html src="wc:St_Nicholas%27_Church%2C_Sandhurst%2C_Kent_%28Geograph_Image_2615565_f85a473f%29.jpg" aspect="1.508" caption="Church of St Nicholas, Sandhurst" %}